What are Rich Snippets and How to Get Them?

 How to get rich snippets?

-On Search Central, Google explains in detail what you should do to make your page qualify for rich results.
+On Search Central, Google explains in detail what you should do to make your page qualify for rich snippet results.
 Yet, if you comply with all their rules, you don’t get a guarantee.
 Nevertheless, type a target query in Google’s search bar: if someone else has managed to get rich results, it means you also can.

-In a nutshell, the optimization for rich snippets boils down to adding Schema.org structured data markup to your website’s pages in four steps:
+In a nutshell, the optimization for rich snippets often boils down to adding Schema.org structured data markup to your website’s pages in four steps:

 1. Check what Schema markup you need to qualify for a particular type of rich snippets.